sonic-net/SONiC/doc/sonic-application-extention/sonic-application-extention-hld.md

 The schema for version is in the format of *\${MAJOR}.\${MINOR}.\${PATCH}* version.
 Semantic versioning can also include a suffix for pre-release identifiers and build id, like *1.0.0-dev+153*, that can be used for master branch builds.
 Such a schema allows for a simple logic for comparison, e.g: *1.0.0 < 1.1.0* and *1.5.1 > 1.4.20*.
 For more details of comparison rules follow the reference above.

+The version number is defined as part of the SONiC package manifest.
+Package maintainers must follow the above versioning approach and are encouraged to follow a commonly used convention in Docker by tagging images with a version number.

 The base OS has also have a version number that follows the same rules of semantic versioning so that a package can define a dependency on base OS version.
 A new variable is introduced in */etc/sonic/sonic_version.yml* called "base_os_compatibility_version" that follows semantic